 Jondhan Kalan Coop.
 Transport Society Ltd. v.
 Ganga Devi

-HIGH COURT OF punjab and haryana
+HIGH COURT OF PUNJAB AND HARYANA

 H.S.
 Madaan, J.